 A camel caravan on the orange sands of Erg Chebbi

-Erfoud is known for its fossil preservation, and an optional visit can be made to a fossil factory to see how they extract them from the bedrock.
+Erfoud is known for its fossil preservation, and an optional visit can be made to a fossil factory to see how they extract fossils from the bedrock.
 Break for lunch in Rissani and explore the vibrant souk before continuing on to the deep amber sands of Erg Chebbi, a large sea of Saharan sand dunes - some over 650 feet (200 m) high!
 Climb onto a camel and take a ride around the dunes before a magnificent desert sunset.
 Enjoy a delicious Bedouin meal and traditional live music for dinner, and even learn how to play a drum the Moroccan way.

-Day 3: Draa Valley and Ouarzazate
+Day 3: Transfer to Ouarzazate via Draa Valley

 Draa Valley